ankith26/My-PyChess/README.md

 - Hopefully, I will add documentation about the Game.
 - Please notify me quickly if you come across bugs, issues.
 - Put down your thoughts about the game in the Issues section along with all bugs/glitches.

+## What's next in (v3)(planned)
+- EXPECTED TIME OF RELEASE: FEBRUARY 2020

+- Simplyfying the code to make it easy to understand(revamping).
+- Undo moves option
+- Export/import pgn games(This is a better and standard format for saving games).
+- More preference options

+- I will be removing support for the current format of saving games.

 ## Long term Future Goals with the Game